azurecurve/azrcrv-flags/readme.txt

 License: 		GPLv2 or later
 License URI: 	http://www.gnu.org/licenses/gpl-2.0.html

-Allows a 16x16 flag to be displayed in a post or page using a shortcode.
+Allows a scalable SVG flag to be displayed in a post or page using a shortcode.

 == Description ==

 # Description

-Allows a 16x16 flag to be displayed in a post of page using a &#91;flag&#93; shortcode.
+Flags allows a scalable SVG flag to be displayed in a post or page using the **[flag]** shortcode

-Format of shortcode is &#91;flag=gb&#93; to display the flag of the United Kingdom of Great Britain and Northern Ireland; 247 flags are included.
+The shortcode usage is **[flag id="gb" width="20px" border="1px solid black"]** where the **id** is the country code shown below; width and border are optional paramaters and can be defaulted from the settings.
+Shortcode usage of **[flag="gb"]** where default parameters are to be used is also supported.

-Defintion of flags can be found at [Wikipedia page ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) the admin settings page lists all flags.
+Defintion of flags can be found at [https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2](Wikipedia page ISO 3166-1 alpha-2) (although some additional flags have been included).

-Adding any png file to the plugins /images folder will make them available from the shortcode; this allows the replacement of the included flags with alternatives if required.

 [Shortcodes In Comments](https://development.azurecurve.co.uk/classicpress-plugins/shortcode-in-comments/) can be used to allow flags in comments and [Shortcodes In Widgets](https://development.azurecurve.co.uk/classicpress-plugins/shortcode-in-widgets/) can allow them in widgets.